 Lighting of Christmas Mountain Activities

 The lighting of Christmas Mountain is a special event that takes place every year in Salida on the day after Thanksgiving.
 The annual Parade of Lights will take place at 6pm.
-This year's parade is sponsored by High Country Bank.
-Entry forms may be picked up at High Country Bank, The Mountain Mail, and the Salida Chamber of Commerce.
-There is no fee to enter in the parade, and deadline for entry forms is November 18.
+This year's parade is sponsored by High Country Bank and this year's theme is Gingerbread Village.
 The Salida Fire Department will light off the fireworks display after the parade.
 Holiday Park, located in Riverside Park, will open around 6pm.

 A few notes about the history of Christmas Mountain, taken from the Salida Chamber of Commerce's website, are included below: